'Irkutsk' Siberian Fir Seed

 SEED TREATMENT / SOWING

-Stratification: Soak in water for 24 hours then stratify at 5°C for 30 days in moist sand.
+Stratification: Soak seeds in cold water for 24 hours mix with sand and stratify for 30 days at 5C.

-Ideal sowing time: Sow stratified seed outdoors in May or non-stratified seed in late August.
+Ideal sowing time: Sow stratified seed outdoors in May or non-stratified seed in September.

 AGROFORESTRY VALUE